rooteduniverse1003/Android-Platform-NDK/docs/Roadmap.md

 Estimated release: Q2 2019

-### C++ Modules

-By Q2 Clang may have a complete enough implementation of the modules TS and Android may have a Clang with those changes available.

-At least for the current spec (which is in the process of merging with the Clang implementation, so could change), the NDK will need to:

- 1. Support compiling module interfaces.
- 2. Support either automated discovery (currently very messy) or specification of module dependencies.
- 3. Begin creating module interfaces for system libraries.
-Frameworks, libc, libc++, etc.

 ### Remove gold and bfd (tentative)

 If r20 was able to switch the default to lld and no major unresolved issues